p1-r-squar3d/Dead-Space-Mod/README.md

 Hippomaster's Animation API
 Disclaimer:
 -
 This repository is for educational purposes only.
-You may use our code for your own but not make another Minecraft mod out of the entire source as we will not tolerate that.
+You may use our code for your own but not make another Minecraft mod out of the entire source as we will not tolerate that flaw.
 Purpose:
 -
 This repository is for more efficient code distribution between members of the team.